• Menu

 Mix your flavor extract and Kool-aid OR blue food dye in a glass cup until you reach a deep blue saturation.

-Add a couple Tablespoons of the blue liquid to your rice and stir well.
+Add a couple tablespoons of the blue liquid to your rice and stir well.
 Add in extra food dye as needed.

 Pour the rice out of the bowl and onto a baking tray or large storage bin.
 Smooth it down to a flat, even layer.